Ask CPAG Online - How can you avoid a JSA Work Programme Sanction?

 The ‘Work Programme’ is a shorthand term for a number of schemes aimed at assisting jobseeker allowance (JSA) claimants to find work.
 The Work Programme is administered by contracted providers who are paid by results (e.g. the number and longevity of work placements).
 The Department for Work and Pensions (DWP) issues detailed Work Programme Provider Guidance, about what providers can require you to do, how they should administer the programme, and when and how they should raise a ‘compliance doubt’.
 The full list of schemes can be found in Chapter 48 of the CPAG Handbook.

-The Government intends to replace the Work Programme with a 'Work and Health Programme' from the end of 2017 and in prepration for this, no more referrals are being made to the Work Programme from 1 April 2017.
+The Government intends to replace the Work Programme with a 'Work and Health Programme' from the end of 2017 and in prepration for this, no more referrals have been made to the Work Programme since 1 April 2017.
 It is expected that the Work and Health Programme will be administered on similar lines to the Work Programme.

 Failure to ‘participate’ in the Work Programme without a ‘good reason’ when properly notified to do so can result in a sanction of four weeks loss of JSA, or 13 weeks if you have already had a four week sanction in the previous 52 weeks.
 The same sanction can be imposed if you, without a ‘good reason’, fail to take up an opportunity, or fail to apply for, or accept, or give up, or lose through misconduct, a place on a training scheme or employment programme.
 The rules are set out in detail in Chapter 48 of the CPAG Handbook.
 Note that Work Programme providers cannot impose a sanction.
 They can only report compliance doubts to the DWP who can then impose a sanction.